onebeyond/agnostic-cms-harmonizer/README.md

 ### Contentful

 1. You have to create a space in contentful to run the tests.
-2. Following the instructions [here](https://www.contentful.com/developers/docs/references/authentication/#the-content-delivery-and-preview-api) to create an API key.
+2. Follow the instructions [here](https://www.contentful.com/developers/docs/references/authentication/#the-content-delivery-and-preview-api) to create an API key.

 ### Environment variables